themesberg/flowbite-svelte/src/routes/docs/components/kbd.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items} from '../../props/Kbd.json' import { props as items2} from '../../props/ArrowKeyDown.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Kbd.json'
+  import componentData2 from '../../component-data/ArrowKeyDown.json'
-  import { props as items3} from '../../props/ArrowKeyLeft.json'
+  import componentData3 from '../../component-data/ArrowKeyLeft.json'
-  import { props as items4} from '../../props/ArrowKeyRight.json'
+  import componentData4 from '../../component-data/ArrowKeyRight.json'
-  import { props as items5} from '../../props/ArrowKeyUp.json'
+  import componentData5 from '../../component-data/ArrowKeyUp.json'
 </script>

 The KBD (Keyboard) component can be used to indicate a textual user input from the keyboard inside other elements such as in text, tables, cards, and more.